 With World War II raging, Sid spent 1944 and 1945 in the Coast Guard.

 Returning to baseball after the war, Sid was now a fully matured individual.
 Red Kress, a coach with the Giants, took Gordon aside.
 Kress had noted Gordon's powerful build and helped Sid become more of a pull hitter.
-Gordon had never hit more than 13 homers in a season in the majors, but after Kress turned him into a pull hitter, he hit 25-30 homers for the next several years.
+Gordon had never hit more than 13 homers in a season in the majors, but after Kress turned him into a pull hitter, he began to hit with more power.
 In 1948 Sid belted 30 homers for his best output of round trippers.

 After his breakout season, Gordon held out in the spring of 1949.
 He signed for $2,500 less than he wanted; ironically, that number would come up again.